Chloe-Shen/docs/paccmann_gui/guide.md

 The purpose of the project is to develop an user-friendly and interpretable interface to perform in-silico IC50 drug screenings for cancer cell lines.
 The screening is performed from the combination of a chemical compound and the transcriptomics profile of the cell line of interest.

-The purpose of the PaccMann GUI is to provide a PaccMann pipeline from input to result as an easy to use service for the community.
+The purpose of the PaccMann UI is to provide a PaccMann pipeline from input to result as an easy to use service for the community.

 ## Tutorial